 What Is Eczema

-Eczema, or atopic dermatitis, is chronic inflammatory skin condition which is commonly inherited and seen in early childhood.
+Eczema, or atopic dermatitis, is a chronic inflammatory skin condition which is commonly inherited and seen in early childhood.
 It can become apparent as patches of red skin which are scaly and itchy.
 Eczema is not contagious.

 It is caused by the inability of the body to repair damage to the skin barrier.
 This occurs due to a mutation in the gene called filaggrin.
 Normally, every cell in the skin has two copies of the filaggrin gene.
 However, those who experience eczema only have one copy of this gene.